John A Waller

 - Ensuring the success of the company;

-- ensure health and safety and statutory duty of the company;
+- Ensure health, safety, and statutory duty of the company;

-Above all, directors have broad powers and freedom managing a company.
+Above all, directors have broad powers and the freedom to manage a company.
 However, laws apply to check directors abusing power.

 As a director of a limited company, you are required to carry out duties and obligations in accordance with the Companies Act 2006.
-Directors who fail to adhere to obligations risk prosecution and potentially being struck off as a director for a number of years.
+Directors who fail to adhere to obligations risk prosecution and potentially being struck off as a director for many years.

 Appointments – Directors